 - Easy to clean: When mealtime is over, all you have to do is wipe it down and put it in a closet for next time.
 Or if you prefer, you can leave it hooked to your table.

 - Encourages family time: Your baby will feel like one of the family, and you’ll have more opportunity to interact with each other as you all enjoy your meals.
-Experts are always saying how important it is to have family mealtimes at the table together (source).
+Experts are always saying how important it is to have family mealtimes at the table together (1).
 Why not start that habit early?

 - Portable: You can take them on vacation or to your favorite restaurant.
 Plus, if you can skip the communal restaurant high chair that hasn’t been cleaned thoroughly, you might avoid catching something from other children and spare your child an illness.

-Hook on high chairs offer a lot of great features.
+Hook-on high chairs offer a lot of great features.
 We’ve put together a checklist of exactly what you want so you can start searching for something that meets your criteria.

-- Storage pockets: Some high chairs offer a storage pocket at the back of the seat, which is a great feature if you’re taking it to a restaurant or on vacations with you.
+- Storage pockets: Some high chairs offer a storage pocket at the back of the seat, which is a great feature if you’re taking it to a restaurant or on vacation with you.
 You can store baby spoons and forks, wet wipes and a pacifier to pop in their mouths if they get fussy.

 - Carrying bags: For the ultimate in portability and hygiene, look for something that comes with a carrying bag so that you can fold it up nicely between uses.
 This also helps keep it clean when not in use.